The COVID-19 Pandemic and the Impact on Divorce

 After the Divorce

 The pandemic has affected how the situation looks even after a divorce is finalized.
 Subjects such as child support and visitation have been altered for many parents adjusting to this ‘new normal’.

 The ongoing state of the pandemic does not change your responsibility to follow your custody agreement.
 You should, however, maintain proper health and safety protocols.
 If you need to make emergency adjustments because of illness or perceived illness, speak to the co-parent and see if you can make arrangements.

 Similarly, you are still responsible for making your support payments on time.
 However, if the pandemic causes you to lose your income unexpectedly, seek a modification to match your situation.

-Divorce Attorneys Serving all Five Boroughs
+Attorneys Serving all Five Boroughs

 Regardless of the situation, an attorney can help you navigate through a divorce during the pandemic.
 At Levi Divorce & Family Law Attorneys we are dedicated to treating you and your case with the professional and ethical treatment it deserves.
 We are all in this together, and we want to help however we can.